 '''

 sudo nano LED-Button-i.py

 #import modules

 import RPi.GPIO as GPIO

 This imports the GPIO library that allows the use of the GPIO pins,

 import time

 This imports the time library (for delays among other things)

 These libraries are built in to Raspbian.

 GPIO.setmode (GPIO.BOARD) # This sets the GPIO pin numbering.
 Our LED is connected to Pin 12,

 so we can reference it by using BOARD as pin 12.
 However there is

 another option (BCM) where we can reference a pin by it's name, pin

 12 is called GPI018 (a reference to its place on the chip).

-GPIO.setup(11, GPIO.IN, pull up down=GPIO.PUD DOWN) # setup GPIO Pin 11 as an input, and set
+GPIO.setup(11, GPIO.IN, pull_up_down=GPIO.PUD_DOWN) # setup GPIO Pin 11 as an input, and set

 the resistor to Pull Down (PUD_DOWN)

 this is the pin the button is connected to

 button is connected from pin 11 to the

 +3.3v pin on the GPIO

 this def buttonPressed needs to be defined before it can be reference in the GPIO.add_event_detect

 def buttonPressed(channel): # this is where our code will look when button is pressed

-print "Button is Pressed" # print something to the screen
+print "Button is Pressed"

+print something to the screen

 GPIO.output(12,1)

 set GPIO pin 12 to high (3.3v) so LED will come on

 this is where we setup the GPIO input to use the event buttonPressed that was

 defined previously. bouncetime is a simple switch debouncer in mS.

 GPIO.add_event_detect(11, GPIO.RISING, callback=buttonPressed, bouncetime=500)

 GPIO.setup(12, GPIO.OUT) # Sets the GPIO pin as output.
 This is connected to the LED, then

 from the LED to 0v via a 330 Ohm resistor.

-GPIO.output(12, 0)
+GPI0.output(12, 0)

 sets the GPIO Pin 12 to low (so 0v)

 try:

+start a loop

 while True:

-start a loop

 time.sleep(1)

 1 second delay (or LED wont stay illuminated

-GPI0.output(12,0)
+GPIO.output(12,0)

 Set PIN 12 to 0v so LED is off

 except KeyboardInterrupt:

 if Ctrl-C is pressed, exit loop

-GPIO.cleanup()

-reset GPIO pins to default state

-#End

 '''